 Best time to go on a road trip from Denver to Santa Fe

-Considering the terrain of the route and the City Different's climate, certain seasons are definitely better suited than others for a road trip from Denver to Santa Fe.
+Considering the terrain of the route and Santa Fe's climate, certain seasons are definitely better suited than others for a road trip from Denver to Santa Fe.

-Santa Fe is sunny for most of the year, but there's a very clear delineation between the seasons – the summers are fittingly warm while winters are cold and snowy.
+Santa Fe is sunny for most of the year, but there's a very clear difference between the seasons – the summers are fittingly warm while winters are cold and snowy.

 In addition, the nights tend to be quite cold because of the high desert climate, often leading to drastic temperature swings in the summer.
 With that said, extreme heat and cold are very rarely recorded out of season.